 The jargon surrounding phonics can all seem a little alien to those new to using it, so we invite you to have a look at our tips, hints and activities on our phonics webapge, to help you learn a bit more of how we teach phonics at St Paul's and how you can help your children at home.

-At St Paul's we have worked hard to develop teaching and learning of phonics.
+At St Paul's we have worked hard to develop the teaching and learning of phonics.
 We deliver phonics lessons daily, which are carefully planned in accordance to regular, ongoing assessments.
-Children in years 1 and 2 will be separated into abilty groups to ensure their phonics learning is approriate for their ability.
+Children in years 1 and 2 will be separated into abilty groups to ensure their phonics learning is appropriate for their ability.

-In EYFS children are currently taught as a class and phonics application is followed up in small group work and continuous provision activities.
+In EYFS children are currently taught as a whole class and phonics application is followed up in small group work and continuous provision activities.

-If you ever have any questions regarding phonics or early reading we are always happy to help, you can speak to your child's class teacher or Mrs Owen our phonics lead.
+If you have any questions regarding phonics or early reading we are always happy to help, you can speak to your child's class teacher or Mrs Owen our phonics lead.

 "Alexa - define phonics" - Phonics is a method of teaching reading and spelling based on the phonetic interpretation of ordinary spelling.

 Ok.. and now without the jargon.

 "Mrs Owen, define phonics" - Well, when a child is shown a letter for the first time, the letter means nothing.
 It is merely a symbol, a picture or a group of lines.
 It is only when we give that symbol a meaning, or a sound, that it begins to be of any use.